adamritter/nostr-relaypool-ts/README.md

 options:

-- noCache: turns off caching of events that is done by default.
+- useEventCache: turns on caching of all events.
+WARNING: This makes memory grow without limit.
-- dontLogSubscriptions: turns of logging subscriptions.
+- logSubscriptions: turns on logging subscriptions.
-  It's on by default as it's just 1 entry per RelayPool subscription, and it can help clients significantly
+  1 entry per RelayPool subscription, and it can help clients significantly
-- keepSignature: keep signatures for events
+- deleteSignatures: delete signatures for events
 - skipVerification: skip event signature verification

 <br/>